Resolved: Number of distinct destination bucket ARNs cannot exceed 1

 Solution:

-Solution is exactly what are thinking of.
+The solution is exactly what are thinking of.

-Now as per the syntax, “If you specify Filter elements , you must also include Priority and DeleteMarkerReplication elements.
+Now as per the syntax, “If you specify Filter elements, you must also include Priority and DeleteMarkerReplication elements.

 AWSTemplateFormatVersion: 2010-09-09